Power Bottom Falls in Love But Is Too Scared to Admit It

 The early art reminds me a ton of Sign (coincidentally, Yohan from this series looks like Yohan’s and Soohwa’s child).
 It’s very unique but inconsistent and rather dull color-wise.
 However, this is one of those series where we get to see it change drastically from beginning to end, which always tugs on my heartstrings.
 I adore seeing a creator’s craft grow and change, and this is a perfect example of that.
 The art is unrecognizable from beginning to end.
 We have a very thinly lined style with muted colors, and it wasn’t always the most expressive, but by the end, we have heavier outlines, vibrant colors, and equally vibrant expressions.
 It also ends up with a unique Western comic style.
 It’s fun seeing the art develop alongside the characters.

 Speaking of developing characters, some who changed the most (and unexpectedly so) is our sweet bean Daeshik.
 He starts out as an unremarkable side character who makes some prejudicial comments early on.
 But then he totally steals the show from our main couple, becomes a gay icon, and, alongside his boo, is one of my favorite characters of all time.
 Honestly, I think this series is worth picking up for him alone.
 Don’t get me wrong, Yohan and Jihyun, as the first couple, are fine.
 I enjoyed their story, but Daeshik and Yosef are just far superior.
-Their is bigger, they have a larger age gap, and their personalities just mesh so much better together.
+Their size difference is bigger, they have a larger age gap, and their personalities just mesh so much better together.
 And Yosef has a wonderful redeeming moment when he ends up going to prison, which really shows his growth from the underworld he’s lived in for so long.
 Plus, Daeshik waiting for him? *chef’s kiss*.
 I love them.

 Granted, it probably doesn’t help that part of Yohan’s change is changing himself into someone he’s not.
 He ends up getting some hideous tattoos (mainly because they don’t fit the art style; I love tattoos, just to be clear) to win over Jihyun.
 But because of the industry he wants to work in, and because of how Korean culture feels about tattoos, his ability to work in child care is drastically altered.
 I wouldn’t mind it if he were trying to express himself and show who he truly is on the inside, but that’s not the case at all.
 He irrevocably ruins his chance of successfully pursuing most jobs and advancing his career.
 Plus, this also feels super out of character for his brother, who did the tattoos.
 I can’t imagine Yosef going along with this plan (and even suggesting it), knowing what it might mean for Yohan.
 This is probably the most nonsensical element of the entire story, which is part of the reason the 1st couple isn’t my favorite.